Mhdi-kr/next-markdown-blog/posts/static-blog-with-notion-cms.md

 ## Github pages
 I made a repository on Github to host all of the code needed for the blog.
 Then used the Github pages free service to serve the HTML files available on the repo.

-As a cherry on top, you can use Cloudflare's free services to point the `YOUR_REPO.github.io` to you custom domain `YOUR_DOMAIN.co.uk` for example.
+As a cherry on top, you can use Cloudflare's free services to point the `YOUR_USR.github.io/YOUR_REPO` to your custom domain `YOUR_DOMAIN.co.uk` for example.

 That's exactly what I did to `Mahdikarimi.com` and pointed it to `mhdi-kr.github.io/personal-blog` using Cloudflare and my domain provider settings.